aws/mynah-ui/docs/DATAMODEL.md

         {
             id: 'description',
             type: 'textarea',
-            title: `Any other things you would like to share?`,
+            title: `Any other things you would like to share? (should contain one of "amazonq" or "aws", capital or not)`,
+            validationPatterns: {
+                operator: 'or',
+                genericValidationErrorMessage: 'Should contain one of "amazonq" or "aws"',
+                patterns: [{
+                    pattern: /amazonq/gi
+                },{
+                    pattern: /aws/gi
+                }]
+            },
-            placeholder: 'Write your feelings about our tool', }
+            placeholder: 'Write your feelings about our tool.
+If the form is fully filled and valid, Enter will submit the form', },
     ],
     buttons: [
         {
             id: 'submit',
             text: 'Submit',
-            status: 'info',
+            status: 'primary',
         },
         {
             id: 'cancel-feedback',
             text: 'Cancel',
             keepCardAfterClick: false,
             waitMandatoryFormItems: false,
-        }
+        },
     ],
 });
 ```